pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 ---
-title: "Why Switch to Pulumi for Cloud Deployments?"
+title: "Why Switch to Pulumi for Infrastructure as Code?"
-date: 2024-07-17T19:47:50-07:00
+date: 2024-07-23T19:47:50-07:00
-meta_desc: "Pulumi: the top choice for cloud deployments.
+meta_desc: "Pulumi: the top choice for infrastructure as code.
 Boost productivity, scale infinitely, and leverage AI to revolutionize infrastructure management."
 meta_image: meta.png
 authors:
     - aaron-kao